jkempf42/kube-volttron/cluster-config/README.md

 ### Preinstallation host config, node uniqueness check, and routing configuration

-Prior to installing Wireguard and k3s, be sure to set the hostname on both
+Prior to installing Wireguard, be sure to set the hostname on both
 nodes:

 	hostnamectl set-hostname <new-hostname>